Vestfold og Telemark

 Telemark voted against the merger, on the basis that the regions have nothing in common and do not constitute a natural geographical, cultural, social or political entity.
 Regardless, the Storting voted on 7 January 2018 to merge the counties by force, and the merger took effect on 1 January 2020.
 Unlike Telemark or Vestfold, it does not form a traditional or cultural region, but is instead administrative.

 On 15 February 2022, the county council decided to vote for the future of Vestfold og Telemark county as it was reported that politicians did not co-operate well across the former county borders.
 With 42 votes against 19, the county council voted for a separation of the county into its former counties of Telemark and Vestfold.
-Representatives to the respective county councils will be elected in the 2023 local elections and the old counties will be re-established by 1 January 2024.
+Representatives to the respective county councils were elected in the 2023 local elections and the old counties was to be re-established on 1 January 2024.

+On 31 December 2023, the county ceased to exist.
+The new counties of Telemark and Vestfold were re-established on 1 January 2024.

+Coat of arms

+Coat of arms shows a gold-colored Viking ship and acanthus on a red background.

+It combines Vestfold's three Viking ship finds - here represented by the Klåstad ship - with Telemark's rich traditions of rose painting and wood carving.
+The coat of arms was adopted by the county councils on 6 December 2018 and was put into use from 1 January 2020.
+When Vestfold and Telemark counties were dissolved from 1 January 2024, the county coat of arms went out of use.